codenotary/immudb-webconsole/README.md

 ```

-The preview website on localhost:8080 will reflect changes everytime a .md file is updated and saved (live reload).
+The preview website on localhost:8080 will reflect changes every time a .md file is updated and saved (live reload).

-## Build Setup
+## Building

 ```bash
 # install dependencies